GDUngureanu/small-steps/src/components/random/README.md

 Miscellaneous notes and pages.

 ## Component
-- `template.vue` – placeholder page with arbitrary content.
+- `Random.vue` – placeholder page with arbitrary content.
 No props or events.